darwady2/jimHouseHunt/README.md

 3. Region code in this example is 29470

 To adjust the number of homes scanned, go to 'househunt.py', line 675 ('num_homes') and set the number there.
-It's currently set at '10' but should probably be around 500 or so to get a meaningful search.

 Create a Gmail Account and set your envars by running the following commands in Terminal: export GMAIL_EMAIL='gmail@gmail.com'